'Not about my methods' - Tuchel downplays his tactical influence on Chelsea's win over Tottenham | Goal.com

 Intentional or not, Tuchel's player-first reaction Thursday could set the tone for a team that now sits sixth in the Premier League, four points off the top four.

-Tuchel didn't engage with Mourinho on that point, nor did he use Chelsea's subsquent win over Tottenham as a chance to gloat.
+Tuchel didn't engage with Mourinho on that point, though, nor did he use Chelsea's subsquent win over Tottenham as a chance to gloat.
+His next, arguably much more difficult test will be resisting self-absorption and defensiveness in the moments Chelsea's results aren't so satisfying.